MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 ## Effects of this change

 - A new modern page is created in the site and set as the home page.
 Open the site in a new tab to see the changes.
-- Any user that has access to the site will see the new empty home page immediately.
+- Any user that has access to the site will see the new home page with the default web parts and content immediately.
 Until you're ready to launch the new communication site experience, you can change the home page back to the former page.
 - Full width pages with horizontal navigation are available.
 (The top navigation from classic view is hidden, but can be seen on classic pages like the site settings page.)
 You can now [customize the navigation](https://support.office.com/article/Customize-the-navigation-on-your-SharePoint-site-3cd61ae7-a9ed-4e1e-bf6d-4655f0bf25ca) on this site.
 - [Custom script](allow-or-prevent-custom-script.md) isn't allowed on the site.
 - Minor versioning on the Site Pages library is enabled.
 [Learn more about versioning](https://support.microsoft.com/office/0f6cd105-974f-44a4-aadb-43ac5bdfd247)